-As of December 31, 2022, we had \$98.8 million in cash and cash equivalents, compared with \$103.1 million at December 31, 2021.
+As of December 31, 2023, we had \$150.1 million in cash and cash equivalents, compared with \$98.8 million at December 31, 2022.
+We believe that our liquidity and capital resources will be sufficient to meet our anticipated requirements for at least the next twelve months from the issuance of these financial statements.